Skip to main content

 Short answer: Of the 20 prominent PA programs we surveyed for AI policies in April 2026, University of Washington MEDEX Northwest is the only one with a published, program-specific AI policy that goes beyond simply mirroring CASPA's central rule.
 MEDEX permits limited AI use for non-substantive editing (spelling and grammar) only, prohibits AI for substantive content, and reserves the right to use AI detection tools — even though PAEA itself has cautioned PA programs that detection tools are unreliable.
 If MEDEX Northwest is on your application list, treat its policy as binding alongside the CASPA central certification.

-This article exists because MEDEX is genuinely an outlier, and the contradiction between PAEA's anti-detection guidance and MEDEX's pro-detection stance is the single most interesting policy story in PA admissions for 2026.
+This article exists because MEDEX is genuinely an outlier, and the contradiction between PAEA's formally ratified anti-detection policy and MEDEX's pro-detection stance is the single most interesting policy story in PA admissions for 2026 — and the gap actually widened in October 2025 when PAEA moved its anti-detection stance from advisory into formal policy while MEDEX stayed put.

 What MEDEX Northwest actually says